shurik179/yozh-SC2023/docs/projects/maze1.rst

 1. Slowly advance forward until  the center (not front!)  of the robot is above the intersection.

-2. While doing this, keep checking check whether there is a passage to the left and record it somehow; same for passage to the right
+2. While doing this, keep checking  whether there is a passage to the left and record it somehow; same for passage to the right

 3. once we advanced  so that the center of the robot is above the intersection, also check if there is a passage forward.

 We can achieve this by asking the robot to start moving  forward until we have travelled 5 cm;  while doing this, we will be checking the line sensors.
 If the leftmost line sensor (A8)  sees white, it means that there is a passage to the left.
 To record it, we can create boolean variable `path_left` and set it to `True` once the sensor A8 sees white (Also, we should remember to set it   to `False` initially):

 .. code-block:: python